ryanwilsond/belte/docs/Current/Interop.md

 <2, 4, 6, 8>
 ```

-## 8.2 Feature Workarounds
+## 8.2 Tips

-There are a few situations where you can still call C# (or other .NET) code even if certain features are not implemented
-yet.

 ### 8.2.1 Properties

-Interacting with properties is very straightforward.
+Interacting with C# properties is very straightforward.
 Properties define a getter and setter method that can be called
 directly:

 ```belte